 These types of fish may contain high levels of mercury, which can cause damage to the developing brain of a fetus.
 When you choose seafood, limit the total amount to about 12 ounces per week — that's about two meals.
-Also, if you eat canned tuna, limit consumption to no more than 6 ounces per week.
-Also, check any local advisories before consuming recreationally caught fish.
+Also, if you like canned tuna, eat no more than 6 ounces per week.
+Be sure to check any local advisories before eating recreationally caught fish.

 Changing the Litter Box